Tales of the Teenage Mutant Ninja Turtles (TV series)

 Tales of the Teenage Mutant Ninja Turtles is an American animated television series developed for the streaming service Paramount+.
-Based on the Teenage Mutant Ninja Turtles characters created by Peter Laird and Kevin Eastman, it is serves as a spin-off of the 2023 film Mutant Mayhem.
+Based on the Teenage Mutant Ninja Turtles characters created by Peter Laird and Kevin Eastman, it serves as a spin-off and a bridge between the 2023 film Mutant Mayhem and the sequel.
 The series follows the Turtles as they navigate their dual lives as both teenagers and heroes in New York City.
 Christopher Yost and Alan Wan serve as showrunners.

 Micah Abbey, Shamon Brown Jr., Nicolas Cantu, Brady Noon, and Ayo Edebiri reprise their voice roles from Mutant Mayhem.
 During production on the film, its producers Seth Rogen and Evan Goldberg were granted approval to develop a canon streaming television series.
 The series was announced in July 2023, with Yost and Wan attached as executive producers and showrunners.
 It is produced by Nickelodeon Animation Studio and Point Grey Pictures, and Titmouse provides animation.

 The first season of Tales of the Teenage Mutant Ninja Turtles debuted on Paramount+ on August 9, 2024, with all 12 episodes.
 It received positive reviews from critics.
-A second and final season was picked up alongside the first and is set to debut in December 2025.
+A second and final season was picked up alongside the first and debuted on December 12, 2025, with the series being officially cancelled a month prior.
+A tie-in comic book series was launched by IDW Publishing in October 2025 and continues past the show's end.

 Premise

-Set two months after the events of the film Teenage Mutant Ninja Turtles: Mutant Mayhem (2023), the series follows the Turtles as they navigate their dual lives as both teenagers and heroes in New York City.
-Each story arc features an unreliable narrator framing device, and is, in effect, a "tale" made up by one of the four Turtles.
+Picking up two months after the events of the film Teenage Mutant Ninja Turtles: Mutant Mayhem (2023), the series follows the aftermath of Superfly’s defeat, and the Turtles as they navigate their dual lives as both teenagers and heroes in New York City and before the events of the film sequel.

+Though the series was marketed as "canon," each of its story arcs is built around an unreliable narrator framing device that implies, or states outright, they are made-up "tales" invented by one of the four Turtles.